 In this article, we will examine these ancient gatehouses—one of which is often overlooked in this debate, yet represents the most critical piece of the puzzle—and what they tell us about King Solomon’s empire.

 Solomonic Hazor, Megiddo and Gezer

 Prof. Yigael Yadin, one of Israel’s great “founders,” played a key role in the 1948 War of Independence as Israel’s head of operations.
 Later in his career, he became deputy prime minister as well as chief of staff of the Israel Defense Forces.
 Yet for all his impressive military and political accomplishments, he is perhaps best known for his contribution to archaeology.
 And among his many archaeological discoveries, none were more dramatic and consequential, as Yadin himself expressed, than those that related to King Solomon.

-From 1957 to 1970, Professor Yadin excavated tels at three of biblical Israel’s most important and famous sites: Hazor, Megiddo and Gezer.
+From 1957 to 1970, Professor Yadin investigated tels at three of biblical Israel’s most important and famous sites: Hazor, Megiddo and Gezer (the latter he did not excavate personally, but instead noted its remains in comparison to his other two sites).
 Yadin marveled at the parallels between the construction and layout of all three sites—parallels specifically prevalent within the stratum associated with the 10th century b.c.e. (the period, chronologically, in which King Solomon was on the scene).